Herbal and Natural Medicine, Plus Some Regular First Aid

 - Remember to have good posture when you walk, sit, and stand.
 This helps to prevent back pain.
 Imagine a string pulling up the middle of the back of your head.
 Also, ballet lessons can help with posture.

-- Use fluoride-based toothpaste, and if possible an electric rotary toothbrush.
+- Use whatever toothpaste works for you, and if possible an electric rotary toothbrush.
 Brush your teeth for two minutes twice a day.
 Floss them twice a day.
 Rinse your mouth out by swishing water around in there after every meal.

 - The ideal diet contains 5 servings of fresh vegetables and fruits per day, strictly whole instead of refined grains, and more oily fish than meat.
 It may also be 70% vegan.
 Beyond those guidelines, generally speaking it is wise to pay attention to how you feel after you eat certain things because different foods are good for different people.
 Eat mainly those foods that make you feel healthy and energetic.
 If you pay close enough attention to how you feel during meals and afterwards you can learn when you're properly full as opposed to uncomfortable and this can help you manage your weight.